 Also of interest is that Everett has more people living here who work in computers and math than 95% of the places in the US.

 Everett is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Like elsewhere in America, most people in Everett use a private automobile to get to work.
 But notably, a substantial number of Everett‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The per capita income in Everett in 2010 was $26,910, which is upper middle income relative to Washington and the nation.
-This equates to an annual income of $107,640 for a family of four.
+The per capita income in Everett in 2018 was $32,902, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
+This equates to an annual income of $131,608 for a family of four.
 However, Everett contains both very wealthy and poor people as well.

 Everett is an extremely ethnically-diverse city.
 The people who call Everett home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Everett residents report their race to be White, followed by Asian.
 Everett also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.58% of the city’s residents.
-Important ancestries of people in Everett include Irish, English, Norwegian, and Swedish.
+People of Hispanic or Latino origin account for 16.49% of the city’s residents.
+Important ancestries of people in Everett include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Everett is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Vietnamese.